PavithSudhirAP/SQLite/README.md

 Files in this repository:
 ---
 ### 1. [create_db_and_table.py](create_db_and_table.py)
-Creates a database named favmovies.db (if it doesn already exist).
+Creates a database named favmovies.db (if it doesnt already exist).
 Creates a table named movies and defined its rows and columns

 ### 2. [insert_data_to_table.py](insert_data_to_table.py)